lahiru9911/HR-Data-Analysis-Using-PowerBI/README.md

 # HR-Data-Analysis-Using-PowerBI
-Analysis and create dashboard using PowerBi
+Analysis and create a dashboard using PowerBI